crosbya1/multi-level-occupancy/README.md

-# Appendix B: Running a scale-integrated occupancy model with Bayesian lasso for variable selection
+# Appendix B: Running a multi-level occupancy model with Bayesian lasso for variable selection

 Supporting information for:
 Domains of scale in cumulative effects of energy sector development on